isabella232/dynamic-media-classic.en-1/help/deploying-video-websites-mobile-sites.md

 ## Deploy video using a third-party video player {#deploying-video-using-a-third-party-video-player}

-If you use a third-party video player or a custom-built video player instead of a Dynamic Media Classic video viewer, you obtain the direct video URL that works for HLS multi-bitrate video streaming or progressive download.
+If you use a third-party video player or a custom-built video player instead of a Adobe Dynamic Media Classic video viewer, you obtain the direct video URL that works for HLS multi-bitrate video streaming or progressive download.

 **To deploy video using a third-party video player:**

-1. In Dynamic Media Classic, on the Global Navigation bar, go to **[!UICONTROL Setup]** > **[!UICONTROL Application Setup]** > **[!UICONTROL General Settings]**.
+1. In Adobe Dynamic Media Classic, on the Global Navigation bar, go to **[!UICONTROL Setup]** > **[!UICONTROL Application Setup]** > **[!UICONTROL General Settings]**.
 1. Depending on the type of URL you want to use, do one of the following tasks:

 * To generate a direct HLS streaming video URL (multi-bitrate)